-Given the success some students experienced with online learning this past year, BDEA has created a flexible program that will provide a blended learning model as part of its programming.
-The students will have access to in-person academic support, enrichment classes, and all wrap-around support BDEA offers such as, but not limited to: counseling services, health and wellness support, Post-Graduate planning, meals, and bus passes.
+Given the success some students experienced during the pandemic, BDEA reintroduced a flexible program in 2021 that provides a blended learning model as part of its programming.
+Students have access to in-person academic support, enrichment classes, and all wrap-around support BDEA offers such as, but not limited to: counseling services, health and wellness support, post-graduate planning, meals, and bus passes.

-The program will be run by 1 student support staff and 3 teachers (math, science and humanities).
-The curriculum will be focused on relevant and engaging opportunities including asynchronous learning, independent work or project based experiences.
-Students will have an opportunity to meet online and/or in person with their teachers for additional support and academic experiences including in the community.
+The program is run by one student support staff member and three teachers (math, science and humanities).
+The curriculum focuses on relevant and engaging opportunities including asynchronous learning, independent work or project based experiences.
+Students have an opportunity to meet online and/or in person with their teachers for additional support and academic experiences including in the community.

-On Mondays, Tuesday, and Thursdays, students will have the option to have ZOOM classes and/or in-person classes.
-On Wednesdays and Fridays, all students will be required to attend for in-person academic support, Post-Graduate planning classes, and community meetings.
+On Mondays and Wednesdays, students have a “flex” option to attend school through ZOOM classes and/or in-person classes.
+On Tuesdays, Thursdays and Fridays, all students are required to attend school in-person for academic support, post-graduate planning classes, and community meetings.

 If you have previously experienced success during online learning (you attended your ZOOMs, participated and completed classes) or need a flexible learning environment as you move toward graduation, you are encouraged to apply.
 If you are a current student interested in joining the Blended Learning program, speak with your advisor about the application process.
 If you are a new student, please indicate your interest on your application or speak with Ms. Moise at Orientation.